Texas Lyft & Uber Accident Lawyer

 Rideshare companies like Uber and Lyft have been rapidly expanding across the United States as a more reasonably-priced alternative to riding in taxicabs.
 Because they are not subject to the strict regulation of taxicabs, their drivers do not undergo the same training or testing that a taxicab company may require.
 Thus, you never know for sure what kind of driver is operating an Uber or Lyft vehicle.
-If you are involved in a collision with a Lyft driver or an Uber driver, you need to consult a Houston rideshare accident attorney.
+If you are involved in a collision with a Lyft driver or an Uber driver, you need to consult an Uber accident lawyer.
 Call Simmons and Fletcher, P.C. today for a free consultation.

 Liability for Uber and Lyft Accidents